Rose West: Defence testimony

 The defence next called a succession of women who claimed to have been attacked or assaulted between 1966 and 1975 by a lone male whose physical description matched that of Fred.
 These seven women each testified they had recognised their attacker as Fred when his photograph was publicised in 1994.
 The intention of this testimony was to illustrate to the jury that Fred was capable of abducting, assaulting or attempting to attack women without Rose, which the prosecution had never disputed.
 The physical recollections of several of these women varied greatly.

 The final witness to testify at Rose's trial was Janet Leach, Fred's appointed appropriate adult, whom the prosecution had called to testify on 7 November in rebuttal of the tape recordings of Fred's confession, which had been played to the court on 3 November, in which he had stressed Rose had "known nothing at all" about the murders.
-Leach testified that through her role Fred had gradually begun to view her as a confidante and had confided in her that on the evening prior to his 25 February arrest he and Rose had formed a pact whereby he would take full responsibility for all the murders, many of which he had described to her as being "some of Rose's mistakes".
-Fred had further divulged that Rose had indeed murdered Charmaine while he had been incarcerated and had also murdered Robinson.
-He had also confided that Rose had participated in the mutilation and dismemberment of Robinson, having personally removed her child from her womb after her death.
-In reference to the remaining eight murders for which Rose had been charged, Leach testified that Fred had confided she had "played a major part" in these murders.
+Leach testified that through her role Fred had gradually begun to view her as a confidante and had confided in her that on the evening prior to his 25 February arrest he and Rose had formed a pact whereby he would take full responsibility for all the murders, many of which he had described to her as being "some of Rose's mistakes."
+Fred had further divulged that Rose had indeed murdered Charmaine while he had been incarcerated, and had also murdered Robinson.
+He had also confided that Rose had participated in the mutilation and dismemberment of Robinson, having personally removed the foetus from Robinson's womb after her death.
+In reference to the remaining eight murders for which Rose had been charged, Leach testified Fred had confided that Rose had "played a major part" in these murders.

 Upon cross-examination, Leach did concede to Ferguson she had earlier lied under oath about having sold her story to a national newspaper for £100,000, although she was adamant about the sincerity of her testimony.
 While delivering this testimony, Leach collapsed and the trial was adjourned for six days.
 She returned to complete her cross-examination on 13 November.

 Conviction

-After seven weeks of evidence the judge instructed the jury, emphasising that circumstantial evidence can be sufficient for a finding of guilt and that if two people take part in a murder the law considers them equally guilty regardless of which of them did the deed.
+After seven weeks of evidence the judge instructed the jury, emphasising that circumstantial evidence can be sufficient for a finding of guilt and that if two people take part in a murder the law considers them equally guilty regardless of which did the deed.
 On 21 and 22 November 1995, the jury returned unanimous guilty verdicts for all ten murders.
 Terming her crimes "appalling and depraved", Mr Justice Mantell sentenced Rose to life imprisonment, emphasising that she should never be paroled.
 The Lord Chief Justice later decided that she should spend at least twenty-five years in prison, but in July 1997, Home Secretary Jack Straw subjected Rose to a whole life tariff.
 This was the second instance of a whole life tariff imposed on a woman in the UK in modern times, the first having been serial killer Myra Hindley in 1990.